What is data breach insurance?

 This applies to businesses that operate in the healthcare industry, such as medical offices, chiropractors, and physical therapists.
 Their sensitive data might include birth dates, Social Security numbers, email addresses, and medical record numbers.

 Which type of data breach insurance do I need?

 While data breach insurance can refer to any policy that protects against data breaches, it typically refers to cyber liability insurance.
-There are two different types of cyber liability insurance that address two different types of data breach risk: data breaches that happen to your tech company, and those that happen to your clients:
+There are two different types of cyber liability insurance that address two different types of data breach risk: data breaches that happen to your tech company (first-party) and those that happen to your clients (third-party).

 Data breach insurance usually refers to first-party cyber liability insurance, especially for companies outside of the IT industry.
 In this context, data breach insurance is typically an endorsement to your general liability insurance or business owner's policy, and it only protects against data breaches that affect your company directly.

 First-party cyber liability insurance does not protect you against data breaches that happen at a client's business, which is why tech professionals should consider tech E&O instead.
 This tech-specific package includes the protection that all tech professionals need when handling sensitive data.

 Read more about the differences between tech E&O and cyber insurance.

 Data breaches come in many shapes and sizes.
 The average person probably hears “data breach” and thinks of hackers.
 But there are many kinds of cyber incidents, including:

 - Data theft by employees